tinymce/tinymce-docs/integrations/angularjs.md

 ## 3. Creating the demo.html file

-This **demo.html** file has angular properties and a two calls to the controller.
+This **demo.html** file has angular properties and two calls to the controller.

 ```html
 <!DOCTYPE html>